DavideCarvalho/monad.ts/README.md

 console.log(mappedMonad.value) //[2, 3, 4, 5, 6, 7]
 ```

-if your array has any empty array, it will be unnoticed
+If your array has any empty array, it will be unnoticed
 ```typescript
 const myMonad: Monad<number[][]> = Monad.of([[1], [], [4, 5, 6]]);
 const f = (x: number) => x + 1;